 As an experiment, it is both amusing and illuminating to play the cello sometimes with our point of finger-string contact displaced to a zone (area, point) situated as far back on the fingerpad (in other words, as far away from the fingertip) as possible.
-The fingers will need to be quite flat, rather than curled, and the consequences of this new hand-posture on the way we articulate the fingers, on our vibrato and on the sound we make might be quite revolutionary.
+The fingers will need to be quite flat, like a duck’s foot, rather than tightly curled like the claw of a bird of prey.
+The consequences of this hand-posture on the way we articulate the fingers, on our vibrato and on the sound we make might be quite revolutionary.
 We might even start to feel, look and sound a little like Yo Yo Ma !

 ON THE INFLUENCE OF LEFT-ELBOW HEIGHT